lukedfurnell/promptly/README.md

 # ✅ Summary

-**Promptly** makes it easy to rapidly generate, refine, and save better prompts — all from your terminal.
+**Promptly** is a CLI tool to improve and refine your prompts to get the most out of your AI-powered IDEs.